jackkenney10/JKLS-flight-computer/README.md

 - The ejection output can be driven directly by firmware state, so any real flight build should add physical safing, continuity checks, and ground-test procedures before use.
 - This system has not been flight-tested as-is.

-Anyone revisiting this project should treat the ejection circuit and deployment logic with appropriate caution, follow local rocketry rules, and validate the full system on the bench before considering a launch.
+Anyone revisiting this project should treat the ejection circuit and deployment logic with appropriate caution, follow local rocketry rules, research established recovery-system practices, and validate the full system on the bench before considering a launch.

+The firmware and deployment logic were bench-tested, including substituting a Christmas light for the ejection charge to verify apogee-trigger behavior, but the full system was never flown.

 ---